thisguygil/bobo/README.md

 * Get Fortnite stats, daily shop updates, and map information with the [Fortnite API](https://fortnite-api.com/)

 ## Supported audio sources and formats
-Bobo supports all the web sources and file formats supported by the [lavalink-devs fork](https://github.com/lavalink-devs/lavaplayer) of [Lavaplayer](https://github.com/sedmelluq/lavaplayer), as well as Spotify supported by [LavaSrc](https://github.com/topi314/LavaSrc) and the [Spotify API](https://developer.spotify.com/documentation/web-api/).
+Bobo supports all the web sources and file formats supported by [Lavaplayer](https://github.com/lavalink-devs/lavaplayer), as well as Spotify and Deezer supported by [LavaSrc](https://github.com/topi314/LavaSrc), with extra functionality from API integrations.

 ## Hosting
 Bobo isn't currently publicly available to be invited to your server, but you can host your own instance by building the bot with Gradle and running it with your own environment variables.